alphagov/government-service-design-manual/service-manual/content-designers/transactions-style-guide.md

 From [day] [month] [year] to [day] [month] [year]

 Validation example: 09/03/2013 to 12/11/2012<br/>
-Error message: Your end date must be before the start date.
+Error message: Your end date must be after the start date.

 When asking for past or future dates make sure validation starts from today’s date.
 Show an error message if user input isn’t in the past or future.